Mortgage Foreclosure Dispute Resolution Program

 Frequently asked questions

-2. I have a lot of debt – can you help me?
+1. I have a lot of debt – who can help me?

-If you have more than $10,000 in unsecured debt, you should contact Consumer Credit Counseling Services of Hawaii.
+If you have more than $10,000 in unsecured debt or struggling to pay that unsecured debt in addition to your mortgage, you should contact Consumer Credit Counseling Services of Hawaii.

-3. I am considering bankruptcy to address my mortgage challenges – can you help me?
+2. I am considering bankruptcy to address my mortgage challenges – who can help me?

 You should contact Consumer Credit Counseling Services of Hawaii.

 If you are intending to pursue legal action regarding your situation, you should contact Legal Aid Society of Hawaii.
-If you are only looking for assistance to work with your lender and understand your options to avoid foreclosure, we can assist you after receiving an intake packet.
+If you are only looking for assistance to work with your lender and understand your options to avoid foreclosure, any of the non-profit organizations listed on the website link provided below can assist you.
 We would still recommend reporting the scam through www.loanscamalert.org

 | return to top |